revbayes/revbayes.github.io/tutorials/div/index.md

 that every lineage at the start of the process will have sampled descendants at time 0.
-This assumption is fairly unrealistic for most phylogenetic datasets on a macroevolutionary time scale since the fossil record provides evidence of extinct lineages. @Kendall1948 described a more general branching process model to account for lineage extinction called the *birth-death process*.
+This assumption is fairly unrealistic for most phylogenetic datasets on a macroevolutionary time scale since the fossil record provides evidence of extinct lineages. {% cite Kendall1948 %} described a more general branching process model to account for lineage extinction called the *birth-death process*.
 Under this model, at any instant in time, every lineage has the same rate of speciation $\lambda$ and the same rate of extinction $\mu$.
 This is the *constant-rate* birth-death process, which considers the rates constant over time and over the tree
-{% cite Nee1994b} {% cite Hoehna2015a %}.
+{% cite Nee1994b Hoehna2015a %}.

 @Yang1997 derived the probability of time trees under an extension of the birth-death model that accounts for incomplete sampling of the tips